matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **Linux Kernel**

-- The kernel is the core
+- The kernel is the core.
 - Linux Kernel + Apps = Distro
 - RedHat
     - Banks